 The PCA gave off the MPChA in all 30 (100%) studied hemispheres, always one artery.
-According to the level of beginning from the posterior cerebral artery (PCA) we distinguished between an a) proximal MPChA (MPChAprox), and b) distal MPChA (MPChAdist).
+According to the level of beginning from the PCA we distinguished between an a) proximal MPChA (MPChAprox), and b) distal MPChA (MPChAdist).
 We described two segments of the MPChA: a cisternal and plexal segment.
 The cisternal segment extended from the point of origin of the artery to the choroid plexus of the third ventricle where the plexal segment began.

-a) The MPChAprox, found in 16 (53.3%) cases, bilaterally present in three (20%) brains, began in the anterior peduncular mesencephalic region from the posterior side of the
+a) The MPChAprox, found in 16 (53.3%) cases, bilaterally present in three (20%) brains, began in the anterior peduncular mesencephalic region from the posterior side of the PCA.

-PCA.
 It was characterized by the point of its beginning from the PCA before the origin of the first temporal cortical branch.
-The MPChAprox originated from the precommunicating (P1) segment of the PCA in 4 (25%) cases, and from the postcommunicating (P2) segment of the PCA in 12 (75%) hemispheres (Figure 1).
+The MPChAprox originated from the precommunicating (P1) segment of the PCA in four (25%) cases, and from the postcommunicating (P2) segment of the PCA in 12 (75%) hemispheres (Figure 1).
 In two (12.5%) cases the MPChAprox has had a common origin with the collicular artery form the PCA (Figure 2).
-The mean caliber of the MPChAprox at the level of its beginning was $0.8 \pm 0.11$ mm (from 0.6 to1.0 mm) (Table 1).
+The mean caliber of the MPChAprox at the level of its beginning was 0.8 ± 0.11 mm (from 0.6 to 1.0 mm) (Table 1).